Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Kazhdan-Wenzl theory and equivalence of ribbon -categories

 \section{Kazhdan-Wenzl theory and equivalence of ribbon ${\mathfrak sl}_{N, q, \ell}$-categories}

+This section can be read independently of the rest of the paper.
+The main result is the proof of Theorem \ref{classification_type_A}, that highlights the relevance of our weak Hopf algebras in identifying associators of two categories in presence of a braided symmetry using classification methods by Kazhdan-Wenzl in the type $A$ case.
+This principle will be used for the other Lie types in this paper.

 Let ${\mathfrak g}$ be a simple complex Lie algebra.
 We keep the notation fixed in the first paragraph of the previous section for ${\mathcal C}({\mathfrak g}, q, \ell)$.
 We recall that the fusion categories ${\mathcal C}({\mathfrak g}, q, \ell)$ arising from quantum groups at roots of unity are deeply related to fusion categories arising from chiral CFT on the circle.
 Let $k$ be a positive integer and let $V_{{\mathfrak g}_k}$ denote the affine Vertex Operator Algebra (VOA) of level $k$ with ${\rm Rep}(V_{g_k})$ the associated representation category.
 By results of Huang \cite{Huang(modularity), Huang1, Huang2, Huang3} this is a modular fusion category.
-In his paper, Finkelberg \cite{Finkelberg} proved that ${\rm Rep}(V_{g_k})$ and ${\mathcal C}({\mathfrak g}, q, \ell)$ are equivalent as ribbon categories for the specific roots of unity $q=e^{i\pi/\ell}$ with $\ell=d(k+\check{h})$.
-The proof is based on the work of Kazhdan and Lusztig of the early 90s.
+The work by Kazhdan and Lusztig and Finkelberg \cite{Finkelberg}, \cite{Finkelberg_erratum} culminated in the construction of a second modular tensor category $\tilde{\mathcal O}_\ell$ associated to modules of affine Lie algebras at positive integer levels for all the Lie types except $E_6$, $E_7$ $k=1$ and $E_8$, $k=1$, $2$.
+The combination of these works prove that $\tilde{\mathcal O}_k$ and ${\mathcal C}({\mathfrak g}, q, \ell)$ are equivalent as ribbon categories for the specific roots of unity $q=e^{i\pi/d\ell}$ with $\ell=k+\check{h}$.

 On the other hand, the approach to CFT via conformal nets \cite{GF} provides examples of modular fusion categories as well \cite{KLM}.
 A general connection from VOA satisfying suitable analytic conditions to conformal nets has recently been established \cite{CKLW}.